 Be cautious because you could lose money left in your account on the last day of your plan.
 To avoid this, make sure you choose your funding election carefully.

 There are only two cases where left-over funds could still be used after the last plan day.
 And only if your employer allows it.

-First, employers can allow you to roll over up to $500 of your contribution to the following plan year.
+First, employers can allow you to roll over up to $550 of your contribution in 2020 to 2021.
 Or, they could permit a 2.5 month grace period for you to use the remaining contribution.
 Either way, be sure to select your FSA contribution carefully so you don't lose any contributions at year-end.